FREQUENTLY ASKED QUESTIONS

 What if I do my part and this fails?

 Truthfully, we have had diabetics and/or their families adopt a Poodle into their home and then treat the dog like a dog.
-We can assure you now that this does not work.
+We can assure you that this does not work.
 A diabetic alert dog must be treated like a member of the human family.
 Some feel it is just too much work.
 Some have a hard time taking frank, direct direction from others.
-Some feel the Poodles require too much attention when the family is already “dealing with” a diabetic child.
+Some feel the Poodles require too much attention when the family is already “dealing with” a diabetic child or other medically challenged individual.

 What if my endocrinologist won’t prescribe a diabetic alert dog (or medical alert dog)?